evennia/evennia/docs/sphinx/source/wiki/BatchCommandProcessor.rst

    ``@desc`` command).
 -  The very last command in the file is not required to end with a comment.
+-  You *cannot* nest another ``@batchcommand`` statement into your batch file.
+If you want to link many batch-files together, use the ``#INSERT`` batch instruction instead.
+You also cannot launch the ``@batchcode`` command from your batch file, the two batch processors are not compatible.

 Below is a version of the example file found in ``game/gamesrc/commands/examples/batch_cmds.ev``.

 ::

     # # This is an example batch build file for Evennia.  ## This creates a red button @create button:examples.red_button.RedButton # (This comment ends input for @create) # Next command.
 Let's create something.  @set button/desc =    This is a large red button.
 Now and then    it flashes in an evil, yet strangely tantalizing way.
 A big sign sits next to it.
 It says:----------- Press me! -----------  ...
 It really begs to be pressed!
-You  know you want to!     # (This ends the @set command).
+You  know you want to! # This inserts the commands from another batch-cmd file named # batch_insert_file.ev. #INSERT examples.batch_insert_file   # (This ends the @set command).
 Note that single line breaks  # and extra whitespace in the argument are ignored.
 Empty lines  # translate into line breaks in the output. # Now let's place the button where it belongs (let's say limbo #2 is  # the evil lair in our example) @teleport #2 # (This comments ends the @teleport command.)  # Now we drop it so others can see it.  # The very last command in the file needs not be ended with #. drop button

 To test this, run ``@batchcommand`` on the file.
 A button will be created, described and dropped in Limbo.
 All commands will be executed